Eastern box turtle

 The eastern box turtle (Terrapene carolina carolina) is a subspecies within a group of hinge-shelled turtles normally called box turtles.
-T. c. carolina is native to the eastern part of the United States.
+T. c. carolina is native to the Eastern United States.

 The eastern box turtle is a subspecies of the common box turtle (Terrapene carolina).
 While in the pond turtle family, Emydidae, and not a tortoise, the box turtle is largely terrestrial.
 Box turtles are slow crawlers, extremely long-lived, and slow to mature and have relatively few offspring per year.
 These characteristics, along with a propensity to get hit by cars and agricultural machinery, make all box turtle species particularly susceptible to anthropogenic, or human-induced, mortality.

 In 2011, citing "a widespread persistent and ongoing gradual decline of Terrapene carolina that probably exceeds 32% over three generations", the International Union for Conservation of Nature (IUCN) downgraded its conservation status from near threatened to vulnerable.